-If you’re looking for a long day hike or a backpacking trip in the mountains, within a few hours drive of Calgary, check out Three Isle Lake in Kananaskis Country.
-It’s a great choice as it also offers several options to continue beyond the lake – including the difficult but reportedly fabulous Northover Traverse along with the easy hike to South Kananaskis Pass and Beatty Lake.
-Fortunately the hike up to the lake is worthwhile in itself.
+The Three Isle Lake hike in Kananaskis Country is a great choice as it also offers several options to continue beyond the lake – including the difficult but reportedly fabulous Northover Traverse along with the easy hike to South Kananaskis Pass and Beatty Lake.
+Fortunately the hike to Three Isle Lake is worthwhile in itself.
 And Three Isle Lake is also a pretty destination in its own right, at least when the water levels are high.
 What little mountain scenery I’ve seen at South Kananaskis Pass looks fabulous.

-Continue on the paved Kananaskis Lakes Trail (the Smith Dorrien Trail is not) past the turnoff to the Canyon Creek Campground, William Watson Lodge and Boulton Creek.
+Continue on the paved Kananaskis Lakes Trail past the turnoff to the Canyon Creek Campground, William Watson Lodge and Boulton Creek.
 (But go here after your hike if you want cold drinks and ice cream!)
 Do not take a left towards the Upper Kananaskis Day Use Area.
 Instead continue past the turnoff to the Interlakes Campground to reach the North Interlakes Day Use Area, basically at the end of the road.
-From the turnoff at Highway 40, it’s approximately 15 kilometres to the parking lot.
+From the turnoff at Highway 40, it’s approximately 15 km to the parking lot.

 From the parking lot cross the footbridge over the spillway and turn left onto an old road.
 Pass a turnoff to Mt Indefatigable – a trail decommissioned to protect grizzly habitat.

-At 0.8 kilometres stay right on the upper trail.
+At 0.8 km stay right on the upper trail.
 The lower trail is best used if you’re planning to hike the Upper Kananaskis Lakes Circuit – a very worthwhile day trip.

-At the next intersection, 2.2 kilometres into the hike, keep right and follow the rocky road beneath the steep slopes shown in the photo below.
+At the next intersection, 2.2 km into the hike, keep right and follow the rocky road beneath the steep slopes shown in the photo below.
 Continue hiking along the road, passing the Palliser rockslide.
-Reach a bridge over Invincible Creek, 1.6 kilometres past the last intersection.
-You have now hiked 3.8 kilometres.
+Reach a bridge over Invincible Creek, 1.6 km past the last intersection.
+You have now hiked 3.8 km.
 Mountain bikers must stop at this point.

 The Forks Campground

-The Forks Campground sits at the confluence of the Upper Kananaskis River and Three Isle Creek.
+The Forks Campground (newly renovated in summer 2022) sits at the confluence of the Upper Kananaskis River and Three Isle Creek.
 It’s one of the nicer backcountry campgrounds I’ve seen and the perfect place for lunch.
 There are lots of picnic tables and even a fire pit with benches all around it.
-(Firewood was provided, at least in early July 2020, even though the park website said otherwise.)
+(Firewood was provided, at least in July 2023.)

 The real work starts after the Forks Campground.
 The trail starts climbing about 10 minutes after leaving the campground.
 It’s gentle at first but it gets steeper, especially once you get onto the avalanche slope.